The incidence comodule bialgebra of the Baez-Dolan construction: Free monads, Baez--Dolan construction, and two-sided bar construction

 The two-sided bar construction is a classical construction in algebraic topology and homological algebra (see \cite{May:LNM271}), where it serves, among many other things, to construct classifying spaces, approximations and resolutions, and deloopings.
 In $2$-dimensional category theory it serves to model the PROP envelope of an operad, and more generally internal algebra classifiers via codescent objects~\cite{Weber:1503.07585}; see also \cite{Batanin-Berger:1305.0086}.

-The relative polynomial version used here is due to Weber~\cite{Weber:1503.07585}; it concerns the situation where one polynomial monad is cartesian over another.
+The relative polynomial version \cite{Batanin:0207281}, \cite{Batanin-Berger:1305.0086}, \cite{Weber:1503.07585} used here concerns the situation where one polynomial monad is cartesian over another.
 The most important case is that of polynomial monads cartesian over $\SSS$, the free-symmetric-monoidal-category monad \ref{S}, because these are essentially symmetric operads.
 We describe the constructions in that case, but $\SSS$ could be replaced by any other polynomial monad (as we shall do in Subsection~\ref{sec:furtherbar}).

 \begin{blanko}{Operad morphisms (monad opfunctors).} The natural notion of morphism of coloured operads does not fix the colours, and therefore at the monad level must be a bit more involved than just natural transformations.
 To say that a monad $\RRR: \Grpd_{/I} \to \Grpd_{/I}$ is {\em cartesian} over $\SSS$ means there is a diagram of polynomial monads